-To prepare pupils for the demanding GCSE Mathematics (9-1) the first six weeks of the Fourth Form course are aimed to consolidate prior learning and improve pupils' independent learning, problem solving and mathematical reasoning skills.
-These skills, as well as the ability to link topics and construct substantial chains of reasoning, including convincing arguments and formal proofs, will form the main emphasis of the GCSE course.
+Having started the GCSE course in the Fourth Form, Mathematics in Remove and Fifth form continues to build on this foundational knowledge.
+Pupils revisit some of these topics and extend on them whilst also being introduced to new areas of mathematics entirely.
+There is a focus on problem solving and mathematical reasoning skills within lessons as these skills, as well as the ability to link topics and construct substantial chains of reasoning, including convincing arguments and formal proofs, form the main emphasis of the GCSE assessment.
+Importantly, grades will be decided not just on a pupil's ability to cope with certain topics, but instead on a pupil's ability to generate strategies in order to solve more complex mathematical and non-mathematical problems, make deductions and draw conclusions and evaluate methods and results.

 To this end, classes are usually of a mixed attainment profile with a few classes streamed by ability to better support those who do not find Maths easy and provide additional enrichment for the most able and driven.
 All classes are constantly reviewed at assessment points to ensure pupils are in the class that is going to offer them the best opportunity to make excellent progress.
+The aim between Remove and Fifth form is consistency and very few will change teacher between these two year-groups.